VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter10.md

 ```

 we_attr_id in above all functions is attribute ID of window element.
 This ID
-must be one of code names in table 11.1 and 11.2.
+must be one of code names in Table 1 and 2.

 GetWindowElementAttr is to get certain element's attribute ID of specified
 window. hwnd is window handle and we_attr_id is attribute ID of window element.